sean-lamont/bait/_docs/experiments.md

 file as a base for the experiment, with default configurations for the specific experiment.
 For example, `configs/tacticzero/tactic_zero.yaml` defines the specific tactics used in TacticZero, as well as default values for the number of steps `max_steps`, number of epochs etc.
-This configuration can inherit the configurations in `configs/base`, which define common options such as how directories, checkpoints and logging are managed.
+This configuration can inherit configurations from `configs/base`, which define common options such as how directories, checkpoints and logging are managed.

 Within a config subdirectory, specific datasets and models can be further configured from the base.
-For premise selection, we organise this into {dataset}/{model}, whereas other experiments such as TacticZero and HOList are currently only using one benchmark/dataset, so they are organised based only on {model}.
+For premise selection, we organise this into `{dataset}/{model}`, whereas other experiments such as TacticZero and HOList which use one benchmark/dataset are organised based only on `{model}`.
 These configurations inherit from the base experiment, as well as the default model/data configuration in `config/data_type`.
 They are the final configuration in the composition order, and are what should be specified when running an experiment.
-At a minimum, they should specify the experiment name and model to be run.
+At a minimum, they should specify `experiment`, `name` and the model to be run.

 # Running